tylerlaws0n/tylerlaws0n.github.io/src/content/blog/component-libraries.md

 However, issues can arise as your project matures and you move from a "just get it running" stage to one that involves more customization and design refinement.
 For example, MUI uses styled-components, which ties you to a particular styling methodology.

-### Runtime CSS-in-JS Concerns
+#### Runtime CSS-in-JS Concerns

 A quick note on runtime CSS-in-JS (like styled-components): while it provides a good developer experience (DX), it can burden the browser with unnecessary styling calculations.
 Styles associated with component props are available at build time, so requiring the client to finalize these styles in the browser is inefficient.
-Libraries like [Vanilla Extract](https://vanilla-extract.style/) & [StyleX](https://stylexjs.com/) address this by handling styles at build time.
+Libraries like [Vanilla Extract](https://vanilla-extract.style/) and [StyleX](https://stylexjs.com/) address this by handling styles at build time.

 ```tsx
 <Button variant="contained">Contained</Button>